elastx/elx-docs/content/en/docs/dbaas/dbaas-getting-started.md

 ### Create a new database
 For MariaDB/MySQL you need to create a database before creating a database user.
-For Postgresql you need to create a database user before creating a database.
+For PostgreSQL you need to create a database user before creating a database.

 1. Select the datastore in which you wish to create a database in.
 2. Under Databases tab pick Create new database
 3. Write a name for the database.
-For Posgresql select the owner (database user) and click Create.
+For PostgreSQL select the owner (database user) and click Create.

 ### Create a new database user